Unconventional saturation effects at intermediate drive in a lossy cavity coupled to few emitters: Introduction

 The saturation effect occurs when an emitter or nonlinear medium in a cavity cannot absorb more photons and thus has become saturated.
 In the spectrum, this is revealed as a merging of the vacuum Rabi doublet into a single Lorentzian peak at the cavity resonance when increasing the intracavity field~\cite{Sanchez_1983}.
 Ideally, a single photon incident on the system is needed to saturate a single emitter in the cavity.
 In this case, single-photon saturation could implement, e.g., a single-photon transistor~\cite{Chang_2007} or a single-photon sensor~\cite{varnava_how_2008,hadfield_single-photon_2009}.
 Reference~\cite{Pscherer_2021} demonstrates experimental progress approaching the single-photon limit.
 However, the saturation effect is typically associated with a very strong drive.
 The need for a strong drive is due to the generally low probability for photon-emitter interaction~\cite{Chang_2014} and, in the many-emitters case, to the fact that the entire medium must be saturated~\cite{Gripp_2010}.
 This is problematic for applications, especially if the systems exhibit large dissipation rates.

 In photon blockade~\cite{Imamoglu_1997}, on the other hand, the anharmonicity in the spectrum blocks the absorption of a subsequent photon.
 The effect occurs for a resonant drive on one of the polariton transitions.
 A characteristic of photon blockade is nonclassical photon-counting statistics, which can be probed via the normalized second-order correlation function $\gtwo$ in the weak drive regime~\cite{Hanbury_1956, Loudon_2000, Miranowicz_2010}.
 Two signatures of nonclassical light are photon antibunching [$\gtwo(\tau)>\gtwo(0)$] and sub-Poissonian photon statistics [$\gtwo(0)<1$]~\cite{Zou_1990,Vogel_Welsch_2006}.
 Thus, photon blockade could be exploited for the generation of nonclassical photon states, e.g., a single-photon source.
 The single-photon blockade has been extensively explored theoretically~\cite{Tian_1992,Imamoglu_1997,Brecha_1999,Werner_1999,Rabl_2011,Carmichael_2015} as well as demonstrated experimentally~\cite{Kim_1999,Birnbaum_2005, Faron_2008}.
 Stimulated by the potential for quantum state engineering including more than one photon~\cite{Chang_2014}, there have recently also been several works on the multi-photon blockade~\cite{Shamailov_2010,Miranowicz_2013,Radulaski_2017,Hamsen_2017, Zou_2020}.
+Additionally, a break-down of the photon blockade has been observed for strong external driving\cite{Carmichael_2015,Alsing_1991,Alsing_1992}, and has been studied with mean field theory in the limit of large quantum emitter numbers \cite{gutierrez-jauregui_dissipative_2018}.
 One basic condition for both single- and multi-photon blockade is that the decay rates of the system should be much smaller than the cavity-emitter interaction strength.
 These conditions require high-quality cavities as well as small emitter dephasing.
 For that reason, demonstration of photon blockade in dissipative systems remains difficult.